Declan McKenna: 2015–2018: Early EPs and What Do You Think About the Car?

 McKenna spent the remaining months of 2015 playing a wide range of British and Irish music festivals and concerts in venues throughout London.
 He played the Somersault Festival in North Devon, England, in July; the Boston Big Gig festival in Boston, Lincolnshire, in July; the Electric Picnic music festival in Stradbally, County Laois, Ireland, in September, and the Mirrors music festival in London in October.

 In November 2015, following the success of "Brazil" and his shows in London, McKenna self-released his second single, "Paracetamol".
-The five-and-a-half-minute song discussed how transgender teenagers are misrepresented in the media.
+The five-and-a-half-minute song discussed how transgender teenagers are misrepresented in the media, in response to the death of Leelah Alcorn.
 In an interview with Sound of Boston, McKenna explained that the title of the song came from "the idea of using the lyric paracetamol was a way of comparing the belief that someone can be cured from who they are, via therapy, to an everyday painkiller."
 Matt Wilkinson of NME called "Paracetamol" McKenna's second break-out hit.
 Although it was not likely to receive radio airplay or top out the charts, Wilkinson argued, the song showed that McKenna was not just another "UK indie troubadour, a little bit oikish and with a nifty talent for mainstream melody", but rather a solid and accomplished songwriter who can deliver "bruised and vulnerable" vocals.
 Jon Lyons of the music Web site ThisNewBand.com said the song showed a maturity that clearly indicated McKenna was not "just a teen dream or a one hit wonder."
 Billboard said in early 2016 that McKenna was "making inroads in America" with "Brazil", which charted on Billboard's Alternative Songs chart (for the week ending 27 February 2016) at number 32, rising to number 26 on 5 March 2016 chart.